Overview of Colleges Offering Dietetics Majors

 There are a number of universities and colleges around the country that offer bachelor's degree programs in dietetics, three of which are briefly highlighted below.

-- Ball State University - Ball State University offers students a Bachelor of Science in Dietetics and Nutrition program that requires the completion of 120 credit hours.
+- Ball State University - Ball State University, located in Muncie, IN, offers students a Bachelor of Science in Dietetics and Nutrition program that requires the completion of 120 credit hours.
 Students can also participate in immersive learning projects and community-outreach initiatives that allow them to put their classroom skills to good use.

 - SUNY Oneonta - Students at SUNY Oneonta can enroll in the school's Bachelor of Science program in dietetics, which requires the completion of 57 credit hours in the major field of study and an additional 36 credit hours in related fields.
 In addition to coursework, students can gain hands-on experience by providing elementary schools with nutritional information or working with student athletes to maximize their performance.